 What Is EMDR Therapy?

-EMDR therapy helps reprogram limiting beliefs and overcome negative emotions stemming from trauma that keep people trapped in addiction.
+EMDR therapy for professionals helps reprogram limiting beliefs and overcome negative emotions stemming from trauma that keep people trapped in addiction.
 It is an advanced form of treatment that utilizes dual stimulation exercises as its primary approach to addiction recovery.

-EMDR is a treatment that is often recommended to addicts that have dealt with these traumas and others like them for a reason.
+EMDR is a treatment that is often recommended to those that have dealt with these traumas and others like them for a reason.
 It doesn’t just treat the addiction.
 It also treats the emotional pain that is contributing to that addiction, lowering the likelihood of relapse at some point in the future.

 The EMDR therapist then asks the client to think of a preferred positive belief regarding the incident and to focus on this positive belief while continuing with the exercises.
-The exercises end when the client reports with confidence comfortable feelings and a positive sense of self when recalling the target trauma.
+The exercises end when the client reports with confidence that they have comfortable feelings and a positive sense of self when recalling the target trauma.
 The therapist and client review the client’s progress and discuss scenarios or contexts that might trigger psychological distress.
 These triggers and positive images for appropriate future action are also targeted and processed.

 How EMDR Improves Your Quality of Life

-Does EMDR Therapy Reduce Likelihood of Relapse?
+Does EMDR Therapy for Addiction Reduce Likelihood of Relapse?

-Learn About Our EMDR Therapy Program
+Learn About Our EMDR Therapy Program for Professionals

 If the client has completed the acute withdrawal phase of their recovery, then they are likely a good candidate for EMDR therapy.
 EMDR is not appropriate for clients with a seizure disorder.
 Are you in need of an effective EMDR therapy program for professionals near Naples, Florida?
 If so, contact BoardPrep Recovery Center® today at 866.796.4720 for more information.
 Our team provides eye movement desensitization and reprocessing therapy that you use to begin the healing process.